 Critical Introduction

-Each member of our group has analysed Junot Diaz’s, “Monstro,” in a different critical lens.
+Each member of our group has analyzed Junot Diaz’s, “Monstro,” in a different critical lens.
 These lenses introduced a unique approach to analyzing themes, characters, setting, structure and other elements of the short story.
-Each essay offers a unique and nuanced perspective of Diaz’s short story.
+Each essay offers a nuanced perspective of Diaz’s short story.

 READER RESPONSE